 The iERGs and mentoring program support our aspirational goals and nurture an inclusive work environment through mentoring, education and development opportunities.
 They also support the strategy and objectives set by Eaton's Global Inclusion Council and the four Regional Inclusion Councils.

-In 2014, we launched our full-day leadership I&D education class, Valuing Inclusion & Diversity at Eaton—The Power of Perspectives (VID), globally to all leaders of people.
-Since then, more than 5,000 of our leaders have attended, with the objective of increasing awareness of their personal biases and learning how to be a more inclusive leader.
-We have also created tools that our leaders can use in their daily interactions (such as meetings, interviews, talent reviews and more) to help them move from unconscious bias to modeling behaviors of conscious inclusion.
+In 2014, we launched our full-day leadership experience, Valuing Inclusion & Diversity at Eaton—The Power of Perspectives (VID), globally to all leaders of people.
+Since then, more than 5,800 leaders have attended, with the objective of increasing awareness of personal biases, developing inclusive leadership skills and advancing a culture of inclusion.
+Participants have said the experience is eye-opening and has positively impacted their perceptions.
+To reinforce their VID learning, leaders have access to Moment of Choice tools that were created to aid and encourage their journey from unconscious bias to conscious inclusion.

 Balancing work-life effectiveness is a common concern voiced by our employees.
 And, with the number of dual income and single-parent households rising around the world, our culture must be supportive of our employees in weighing work, family and personal demands.
 Flexible work solutions and inclusive programs will help us remain competitive in attracting the best talent and make it possible for employees in various situations to be able to remain at Eaton.

-As of the end of 2018, over 800 employees have participated in our Flexible Work Solutions program at 28 U.S. and 12 global sites.
+As of the end of 2019, over 900 employees have participated in our Flexible Work Solutions program at 34 U.S. and over 20 global sites.
 Flexible solutions include compressed work weeks, remote working, job sharing, part-time work, flextime and telework.
 These inclusive programs will help realize our objective to hire and retain the very best talent and remain competitive.

 Small and diverse businesses fuel the economy by creating jobs and delivering innovative solutions.
 We believe that encouraging these organizations to compete for our business benefits us and our communities.
 An ongoing effort by the office of Supplier Diversity identifies potential partners among the small businesses and minority-, U.S. veteran- and women-owned companies across the United States.